wfr/clblake/README.rst

 It includes

-* a simplified OpenCL (OpenCL_) implementation of the Blake-256 (BlakeWikipedia_) algorithm
+* a simplified OpenCL (OpenCL_) implementation of the BLAKE-256 (BLAKEWikipedia_) algorithm

-* the reference implementation in C for the CPU
+* C, SSE2 and SSSE3 optimized CPU implementations of BLAKE-256

-* SSE2 and SSSE3 optimized versions, from the Supercop collection (SuperCop_)
+The "tree" can be tuned statically in BlakeTree.h.
+Its height is only 2 at the moment.

-The tree can be tuned statically in BlakeTree.h.
-Its height is fixed to 3.
-The top level is one master hash that is updated continously.
 Do note that the tree configuration affects the resulting hash.

 This program is inspired by Keccak.Tree.GPU (KeccakTreeGPU_).